Art Journals

 You have never been before

-Lying down that evening, I had a series of mini cessations interspersed with symbolism, shadows, and energetic forms in my body, revealing and releasing.
+Lying down that evening, I dissolved into a series of mini cessations interspersed with symbolism, shadows, and energetic forms in my body, revealing and releasing.

 I’m also reading about Yoga Nidra and the different brain wave states that it takes you through, as this is an interesting way of systematising and understanding this process.